 Listing 17-21: Modifications to main to use the new implementation of the blog post workflow

-These changes we need to make to main to reassign post means this implementation doesn’t quite follow the object-oriented state pattern anymore: the transformations between the states are no longer encapsulated entirely within the Post implementation.
+The changes we needed to make to main to reassign post mean that this implementation doesn’t quite follow the object-oriented state pattern anymore: the transformations between the states are no longer encapsulated entirely within the Post implementation.
 However, our gain is that invalid states are now impossible because of the type system and the type checking that happens at compile time!
 This ensures that certain bugs, such as the content of an unpublished post being displayed, will be discovered before they make it to production.

-Try the tasks suggested for additional requirements that we mentioned at the start of this section on this code, to see how working with this version of the code feels.
+Try the tasks suggested for additional requirements that we mentioned at the start of this section on the blog crate as it is after Listing 17-20 to see what you think about the design of this version of the code.
+Note that some of the tasks might be completed already in this design!

-We’ve seen that even though Rust is capable of implementing object-oriented design patterns, other patterns like encoding state into the type system are also available in Rust.
-These patterns have different tradeoffs.
-While you may be very familiar with object-oriented patterns, rethinking the problem in order to take advantage of Rust’s features can provide benefits like preventing some bugs at compile-time.
-Object-oriented patterns won’t always be the best solution in Rust, because of the features like ownership that object-oriented languages don’t have.
+We’ve seen that even though Rust is capable of implementing object-oriented design patterns, other patterns, such as encoding state into the type system, are also available in Rust.
+These patterns have different trade-offs.
+Although you might be very familiar with object-oriented patterns, rethinking the problem to take advantage of Rust’s features can provide benefits, such as preventing some bugs at compile time.
+Object-oriented patterns won’t always be the best solution in Rust due to certain features, like ownership, that object-oriented languages don’t have.

 Summary

-No matter whether you think Rust is an object-oriented language or not after reading this chapter, you’ve now seen that trait objects are a way to get some object-oriented features in Rust.
+No matter whether or not you think Rust is an object-oriented language after reading this chapter, you now know that you can use trait objects to get some object-oriented features in Rust.
 Dynamic dispatch can give your code some flexibility in exchange for a bit of runtime performance.
-This flexibility can be used to implement object-oriented patterns that can help with the maintainability of your code.
-Rust also has other different features, like ownership, that object-oriented languages don’t have.
+You can use this flexibility to implement object-oriented patterns that can help your code’s maintainability.
+Rust also has other features, like ownership, that object-oriented languages don’t have.
 An object-oriented pattern won’t always be the best way to take advantage of Rust’s strengths, but is an available option.

-Next, let’s look at another feature of Rust that enables lots of flexibility: patterns.
-We’ve looked at them briefly throughout the book, but haven’t seen everything they’re capable of yet.
+Next, we’ll look at patterns, which are another of Rust’s features that enable lots of flexibility.
+We’ve looked at them briefly throughout the book but haven’t seen their full capability yet.
 Let’s go!